Advertising Code for Cosmetic Products (RCP) 2023

 Reference to expert statements in advertising is only allowed if such experts can actually state or testify regarding the field in which they are considered experts.

-If claims are made regarding the environment, then the Code for environmental advertising also applies.
+If claims are made with regard to the environment or ethical standards, the then applicable special advertising code also applies.

 Paragraph 1